rtaormina/waterwatch/docs/manual_test.md

 - `<Collection>`
    - This module refers to testing related to collecting measurement data.
 - `<Map>`
-   - This module refers to testing related to the map visualizations on the website homescreen.
+   - This module refers to testing related to the map visualizations on the website homepage.
 - `<Data-Analysis>`
-   - This module refers to testing related to datat analysis presented on the home screen when interacting with the map.
+   - This module refers to testing related to data analysis presented on the homepage when interacting with the map.

 ### Severity